-YES/NO COMMENTS 1 b.
-Arizona Department of Revenue A.R.S. §43-401 and §43-1111 i.
+YES/NO COMMENTS b.
+Arizona Department of Revenue A.R.S. §43-401 and §43-1111 c. i.
 For payroll taxes, state income taxes (if applicable) and applicable tax forms required to be filed during the audited fiscal year? ii.
 The school did not have any payroll or income taxes payable from a prior year(s) as of audited fiscal year end (June 30th) is a true statement. iii.
 If the response to 10.b.i, 10.b.ii, or both is "no", does the school have a payment plan in place with the Arizona Department of Revenue? iv.
-If the answer to Question 10.b.iii is "yes", has the school made all of the required payments under the payment plan as of audited fiscal year end (June 30 th)? (c.
-Arizona Department of Economic Security A.R.S. § 23-721 et seq. i.
+If the answer to Question 10.b.iii is "yes", has the school made all of the required payments under the payment plan as of audited fiscal year end (June 30th)?
+Arizona Department of Economic Security A.R.S. § 23-721 et seq.
+C. i.
 State unemployment contribution requirements for the audited fiscal year? ii.
-The school did not have any state unemployment contributions payable from a prior year(s) as of audited fiscal year end (June 30 th) is a true statement. iii.
+The school did not have any state unemployment contributions payable from a prior year(s) as of audited fiscal year end (June 30 th ) is a true statement. iii.
 If the response to 10.c.i, 10.c.ii, or both is "no", does the school have a payment plan in place with the Arizona Department of Economic Security? iv.
-If the answer to Question 10.c.iii is "yes", has the school made all of the required payments under the payment plan as of audited fiscal year end (June 30 th)? (d.
+If the answer to Question 10.c.iii is "yes", has the school made all of the required payments under the payment plan as of audited fiscal year end (June 30 th )? d.
 Corporation Commission (e.g., annual report)?
-Charter Contract AUI DIT REQUIREMENTS (If the school exceeded the threshold of federal award expenses set forth in OMB Circular No. A-133, did the school contract with an independent audit firm to obtain an annual single audit?
-Were the appropriate procurement rules or guidelines followed in obtaining the services of the audit firm?
-(Was the most current audit contract and the USFRCS Compliance Questionnaire and Procurement Compliance Questionnaire, if applicable, used for the audit (referenced in ASBCS audit guidelines)? ; Were the supporting documents, detailed schedules, accounting records, and other information requested by the audit firm prepared and provided to the audit firm?
-FOO DD SERVICE = 1.
-Were cash receipts adequately safeguarded?
-(Was all cash received in the operation of the school's food service program deposited either in the general bank account or food service bank account daily, if practicable, or at least weekly?
-1 Were validated bank deposit receipts agreed to applicable daily cash reconciliation reports and copies of bank deposit slips, and maintained on file?
+Charter Contract AU DI' T REQUIREMENTS 1.
+ON he school exceeded the threshold of federal award expenses set forth in AB Circular No. A-133, did the school contract with an independent audit in to obtain an annual single audit?
+2. ere the appropriate procurement rules or guidelines followed in obtaining services of the audit firm?
+3. Qu as the most current audit contract and the USFRCS Compliance estionnaire and Procurement Compliance Questionnaire, if applicable, and for the audit (referenced in ASBCS audit guidelines)?
+4. and ere the supporting documents, detailed schedules, accounting records, d other information requested by the audit firm prepared and provided to audit firm?
+FO OD SERVICE 1.
+We ere cash receipts adequately safeguarded?
+2. dep as all cash received in the operation of the school's food service program posited either in the general bank account or food service bank account ly, if practicable, or at least weekly?
+3. ere validated bank deposit receipts agreed to applicable daily cash onciliation reports and copies of bank deposit slips, and maintained on e?